A pregnancy tracker with social networking.

 Image: Additional Map Filters

-No Subscriptions - Using Ads
+No Subscription Fees - Using Ads

 While a subscription model is standard in the field, Business wanted to attract users by not charging for use.